0xSpaceShard/starknet-devnet/README.md

 By default, logging of request and response data is turned off.
 To see the request or/and response body, additional level have to be provided via `RUST_LOG` environment variable.
 To log the request body use `REQUEST`, to log the response body use `RESPONSE`.

-Note that logging request and response requires at least logging level `INFO`.
+NOTE! that logging request and response requires at least logging level `INFO`.

 Example: